natcap/invest.users-guide/source/ndr.rst

 Overview
 --------

-The model uses a mass balance approach, describing the movement of mass of nutrient through space.
+The model uses a simple mass balance approach, describing the movement of a mass of nutrient through space.
 Unlike more sophisticated nutrient models, the model does not represent the details of the nutrient cycle but rather represents the long-term, steady-state flow of nutrients through empirical relationships.
-Sources of nutrient across the landscape, also called nutrient loads, are determined based on the LULC map and associated loading rates.
-Nutrient loads can then be divided into sediment-bound and dissolved parts, which will be transported through surface and subsurface flow, respectively.
-Note that this step is optional; the user can choose to model surface flow only.
+Sources of nutrient across the landscape, also called nutrient loads, are determined based on a land use/land cover (LULC) map and associated loading rates.
+Nutrient loads can then be divided into sediment-bound and dissolved parts, which will be transported through surface and subsurface flow, respectively, stopping when they reach a stream.
+Note that modeling subsurface flow is optional; the user can choose to model surface flow only.
 In a second step, delivery factors are computed for each pixel based on the properties of pixels belonging to the same flow path (in particular their slope and retention efficiency of the land use).
 At the watershed/subwatershed outlet, the nutrient export is computed as the sum of the pixel-level contributions.

+|

 .. figure:: ./ndr_images/figure1.png